anwala/teaching-network-science/spring-2023/homework/hw5-group/group-project-topic-01/README.md

 ## Research Questions

 * How widespread is the phenomenon of directors re-using the same crew?
 Do renowned directors (and women/minority directors) tend to work persistently with the same key collaborators and less recognized directors tend to work with shifting groups of collaborators?
 * How will you characterize the film-director network?
-What are the properties (Small world, triangles aka clustering coefficient, density/sparcity)?
+What are the properties (Average path length, triangles aka clustering coefficient, density/sparcity)?
 * Did you find any interesting nodes/links?

 ## List of directors